coding-gen/python-exercises/README.md

 # python-exercises

-Just some python exercises to keep my skills up.
+Some python exercises to keep my skills up.